mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/self-hosted/pip/source.md

     python -m mindsdb
     ```

-6. Now you shoukd be able to access:
+6. Now you should be able to access:

     === "MindsDB APIs"
         ```